You can think of probabilities as measures of uncertainty in the occurrence of an event, the truth of a hypothesis, and so on.

 In this post, I’m going to show how probabilities of such combinations of events are calculated.
 I’m going to give the general formulas, as well as the intuition behind them.
 To do that, I’m first going to introduce a few relevant concepts from probability theory.

 The most important concept is that of compound events.
 These are events formed by two or more “smaller” events, by requiring that either all or some of them occur.

 A compound event consists of two or more simpler events.
-It can be constructed by connecting the simpler events with two types of relations:
+You can construct a compound event by connecting the simpler events with two types of relations:

 - and relations

 The and relation represents the occurrence of all events that form the compound event, whereas the or relation represents the occurrence of at least one of the events.

 For example, the probability of the compound event that both Barcelona and Juventus become champions is:

 The event “Barcelona and Juventus” will occur only if both teams become champions in their respective national leagues.
 The official term for these kinds of probabilities is joint probabilities.

 Similarly, the probability of at least one of those two teams becoming a champion is: